Observations at the hive entrance

 |

-If bees deposit white, shiny sugar crystals on the landing board, they have begun to devour reserves from the outer frames and it is time to offer 50% syrup to prevent the onset of May disease (► May disease).
-Nurse bees that do not have enough water available can no longer digest pollen to produce royal jelly.
-They fall in small trembling clusters in front of the hive. |
+If bees deposit white, shiny sugar crystals on the alighting board, they have begun consuming the reserves from the outer frames and it is time to offer them 50% syrup to prevent the onset of May disease (► May disease).
+Nurse bees without sufficient water available can no longer digest pollen for royal jelly production.
+They fall in front of the hive in small, trembling clusters. |

 |